 In addition, wounded warriors were in attendance at the 8th Annual NFL Foundation Super Bowl Celebrity Bowling Classic.

 With its history and large concentration of actively stationed military personnel in Hawaii, the NFL makes an annual commitment to recognize all branches of the military each time the league visits the islands.

 Providing a rich Pro Bowl experience to military personnel and their families is important to the NFL.
 The NFL annually donates game tickets to service members, presents color guard and pregame flyovers, and arranges for military personnel to participate in pregame ceremonies.

-As part of Pro Bowl 2012, players, coaches and community volunteers visited service members and their families at three military bases: Schofield Barracks, Kaneohe Bay and Joint Base Pearl Harbor-Hickam.
-Three hundred and fifty students from military bases throughout the island participated in NFL Play 60 Youth Football Festivals featuring football, cheerleading and fitness clinics led by NFL players at Kaneohe Bay Marine Base and Joint Base Pearl Harbor-Hickam.
-The NFL PLAY 60 Community Blitz also included a visit with Wounded Warriors and an NFL PLAY 60 equipment donation to Schofield Army Barracks.
+As part of NFL PLAY 60 Community Blitz at Pro Bowl 2013, players, coaches and community volunteers visited service members and their families at three military bases: Schofield Barracks, Kaneohe Bay and Joint Base Pearl Harbor-Hickam.
+Three hundred and fifty students from military bases throughout the island participated in NFL PLAY 60 Youth Football Festivals featuring football, cheerleading and fitness clinics led by NFL players at Schofield Army Barracks and Joint Base Pearl Harbor-Hickam.
+The NFL PLAY 60 Community Blitz also included a visit with wounded warriors and an NFL PLAY 60 healthy garden build at Kaneohe Bay Marine base..